snootysoftware/prototypes/README.md

 ## Astroturf

-This contains a few utilities for working with AST's.
-Among other things it let you query AST's by XPath.
-[Here's an older post explaining how that all works.](https://github.com/snootysoftware/textractor-cli)
+This contains a few utilities for working with ASTs.
+Among other things it let you query ASTs by XPath.
+[Here's an older post explaining how that all works.](https://blog.luitjes.it/posts/using-xpath-to-rewrite-ruby-code-with-ease/)

 ## Contributors